 You can do this whether you made the complaint yourself or used a claims company.

 The Financial Ombudsman Service will contact both you and your provider to find out what has happened, and will then decide if your provider has treated you fairly.

-Deadline for complaints to Financial Ombudsman Service
+Time limit for complaints to the Financial Ombudsman Service

 If you received a final response letter and wish to complain to the Financial Ombudsman Service, you will need to refer your complaint to the Financial Ombudsman Service within 6 months of the date the letter was sent.